FZambia/centrifuge/docs/content/install.rst

 Centrifuge was developed and tested on Linux and Mac OS X operating systems.
 The work on other systems is not guaranteed.

 It is written on Python.
-Python 2.6, Python 2.7 or Python 3.3 are supported.
+Python 2.6, 2.7, 3.3, 3.4 are supported versions.

 You can find nice guide about how to install Python on Mac OS X or Linux `here <https://python-guide.readthedocs.org/en/latest/starting/install/osx/>`_ and